-Guide to Halloween 2018 for kids and adults in Rome.
+Guide to Halloween 2019 for kids and adults in Rome.

 Rome embraces the ghoulish festival of Halloween - still a slightly foreign concept in Italy - a little more each year with Halloween-themed events and spooky shop-fronts becoming increasingly popular.

-If you are looking for the perfect Halloween costume, masks, make-up and accessories head to Studio 13 on Piazza Cavour or Profondo Rosso on Via dei Gracchi - both in the Prati district - but best not to leave it until the last minute as you may have to queue down the street just to get in.
+If you are looking for the perfect Halloween costume, masks, make-up and accessories head to Studio 13 on Piazza Cavour or Profondo Rosso on Via dei Gracchi - both in the Prati district - but don't leave it until the last minute as you may have to queue down the street just to get in.
 If you are seeking a more bespoke look, check out Rome's vintage boutiques.

-There are also fancy dress parties on the night of 31 October at many of the city’s expat pubs such as the Abbey Theatre near Piazza Navona, Finnegan’s and Fiddler's Elbow in Monti, and Scholars Lounge near Piazza Venezia, as well as at American-style diners such as the Hard Rock Cafe on Via Veneto.
+There are always fancy dress parties in the city's night clubs and live music venues such as Lanificio 159, Room 26 and Alcazar Live in Trastevere, and at many of the city’s expat pubs such as the Abbey Theatre near Piazza Navona, Finnegan’s and Fiddler's Elbow in Monti, and Scholars Lounge near Piazza Venezia, as well as the Hard Rock Cafe on Via Veneto.

 As an ancient city, Rome also has some authentically scary sites such as a spine-chilling visit to Via Veneto’s Capuchin crypt.

-This year Halloween occurs on Wednesday 31 October, followed on Thursday 1 November by All Saints’ Day, or Ognissanti, a public holiday in Italy.
+This year Halloween occurs on Thursday 31 October, followed on Friday 1 November by All Saints’ Day, or Ognissanti, a public holiday in Italy.